Constructor-Academy/jobtracker__frontend/README.md

 ## 📖 About this Repository

-You're currently viewing a snapshot from the JobTracker private repository, as of July 2023.
+You're currently viewing a snapshot from the JobTracker Frontend private repository, as of July 2023.
 This version is open-sourced to provide transparency, share knowledge, and invite collaboration from the developer community.

+The Backend code can be found [here](https://github.com/Constructor-Academy/jobtracker__frontend).

 > This project is not under very active development and most of the packages are outdated and would need an update.